swetoast/steamlink-launcher/readme.md

 ## Installation

-* download the [zip](https://github.com/swetoast/steamlink-launcher/releases) of the launcher and install it via Kodi The addon installs Steamlink automatically, wakeuponlan is also supported if its installed all you have to do is create a file in home directory called .wakeup and add your MAC id
+* download the [zip](https://github.com/swetoast/steamlink-launcher/releases) of the launcher and install it via Kodi
+* the addon installs Steamlink automatically, wakeuponlan is also supported if its installed all you have to do is create a file in home directory called .wakeup and add your MAC id

 ## Want to contribute